mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 | RapidAPI Earnings  | $18.05     | $9.36       | <font color="red">-$8.69 (-48%)</font>     |
 | **Total Earnings** | **$18.05** | **$9.36**   | **<font color="red">-$8.69 (-48%)</font>** |

 Things are still quiet at Zestful, though I'm evaluating a new API marketplace.
 I've always been desperate for an alternative to my current platform, RapidAPI.
-A new company called [Servernope](https://servernope.com/) approached me inviting me to their API platform.
+A new company called [Servernope](https://servernope.com/) invited me to their API platform.
 I told them that I didn't have time to set it up, but they were welcome to create a Zestful entry on my behalf.
 So, they [did](https://www.servernope.com/store/service/ZestfulData/Zestful).

 I'm not quite sold yet.
 One of my biggest issues with RapidAPI is that their analytics fail to present data in a useful way.
 Servernope seems to have a similar problem, except I have no paid users from Servernope yet, so it's hard to compare.